polkadot-api/polkadot-api/packages/substrate-client/README.md

 #### body

-Calls `chainHead_unstable_body` and returns a promise that will resolve with an array of strings containing the SCALE-encoded extrinsics found in the block
+Calls `chainhead_v1_body` and returns a promise that will resolve with an array of strings containing the SCALE-encoded extrinsics found in the block

 ```ts
 const body = await chainHead.body(blockHash)